↓

 “MS Pillars of Strength” Quilt Block

-Quilt Therapy Posted on March 3, 2016 by TK HarrisonFebruary 28, 2016
+Quilt Therapy Posted on March 3, 2016 by TK HarrisonAugust 16, 2026

 As part of my American Quilter “A Year of Giving” series of articles throughout AQ’s 2016 magazines, I have had the distinct pleasure of communicating with some wonderful quilters about the charities they represent.
 I have also been humbled when those charities ask me for a contribution toward drawing in more quilters by designing quilt blocks for their volunteers.

 My March 2016 article focused on “Quilting for Multiple Sclerosis.”
-While I have vowed that I will not speak of the struggles I (and my family) have faced personally from my MS, it still remains a subject that is near and dear to my heart.
-And definitely worthy of my time to pursue as a charity.
+While I have vowed that I will not speak of the struggles I (and my family) have faced personally from my MS, it still remains a subject that is near and dear to my heart, and definitely worthy of my time to pursue as a charity!

-For my “Quilt Blocks for MS” (a Facebook Group) contribution, I designed a quilt block using my own Sew n’Slashâ„¢ quilt method to make my “MS Pillars of Strength” quilt blocks.
-Orange is the predominant color because that is the color associated with MS. But purple and green are also colors we associate with MS so those were the three main colors I stuck with for my quilt blocks.
+For my “Quilt Blocks for MS” (a former Facebook Group) contribution, I designed a quilt block using my own Sew n’Slash quilt method to make my “MS Pillars of Strength” quilt blocks.
+Orange is the predominant color because that is the color associated with MS. But purple and green are also colors we associate with MS so those were the three main colors I stuck with for my quilt blocks:

 MS Pillars of Strength Quilt Block